sthewissen/Plugin.Maui.DebugRainbows/README.md

            MinorGridLines = new GridLineOptions { Color = Color.FromRgb(255, 0, 0), Opacity = 1, Width = 1 },
            GridOrigin = DebugGridOrigin.TopLeft,
         });
+#endif

     return builder.Build();
 }
 ```

+### Scoping to DEBUG
+You would be wise to wrap any of these calls in a preprocessor directive like `#if DEBUG`.
+Fancy colors in a production app might be fun, but not something I would recommend.
+Just use the directive that best matches the scenario where you want to use DebugRainbows and you should be good to go.

 ### Features